p3t/spring-cursorpaging/cursorpaging-examples/webapp-with-maven/README.md

 ## Required infrastructure

-For running the application, you need a PostgreSQL ( s. the [docker-compose.yaml](docker-compose.yaml) ) and a Java 17 runtime.
+For running the application, you need a PostgreSQL (s. the [docker-compose.yaml](docker-compose.yaml) ) and a Java 17 runtime.

 ## Components

 - Controller
     - An API model (DTOs) mapped from/to the domain model
 - Persistence Layer (Repository)
     - Note that the service layer is omitted for simplicity (no business logic present), still there is a service generating some test data
 - Configurations:
-  - EntitySerializerConfig: Demonstrates how to configure a secret and domain-model serializer(s)
+    - EntitySerializerConfig: Demonstrates how to configure a secret and domain-model serializer (s)
     - JpaConfig: Activates the paging repository aspect
     - WebConfig: Some utility for the web layer

-## Mapping order and filters for a initial page request in the controller
+## Mapping order and filters for an initial page request in the controller

 Ideally I would prefer to have a single value-object like a `DataRecordPageRequest` that contains all the necessary
 properties: